-3.6.1.2.2 Monitoring and Enforcement for a Halibut Stamp
+3.5.1.1.5.2 Monitoring and Enforcement for a Halibut Stamp

-The halibut stamp mechanism would require operators to purchase a halibut stamp for each guided angler, for each day that the charter angler is on a charter vessel that intends to harvest halibut operating in IPHC regulatory areas 2C and 3A.
-As described under Section 3.6.1.1, it would likely need to include a design that makes it difficult to falsify (e.g., specific endorsement numbers that officers can verify), the date, angler information and signature.
+The halibut stamp mechanism would require operators to purchase a Charter Halibut Stamp for each guided angler, for each day that the charter angler is on a charter vessel that intends to harvest halibut operating in IPHC regulatory Areas 2C or 3A.
+As described under Section 3.5.1.1, it would likely need to include a design that makes it difficult to falsify (e.g., specific endorsement numbers that officers can verify), the date, angler information and signature.

 Similar to other State and Federal requirements, there may be a component of on-the-water enforcement.
-For instance, a law enforcement officer would check for a valid halibut stamp for each guided angler halibut fishing in addition to checking the angler's fishing license, the CHP for the vessel and, if necessary, king salmon stamps.
+For instance, a law enforcement officer would check for a valid Charter Halibut Stamp for each guided angler halibut fishing in addition to checking the angler's fishing license, the CHP for the vessel and, if necessary, king salmon stamps.
 Additionally, enforcement may include a component of off-the-water investigation or auditing.
 As discussed below, OLE representatives have several concerns with this role and the additional resources required to fulfill it.